 What if I completed the Prescreening process and Crossmatch fingerprinting through Fieldprint, but was not able to travel to an NIH PCIF for Badge Enrollment yet?

 Badge Enrollment and Badge Authorization/Issuance appointments can only be completed at an NIH PIV Card Issuance Facility (PCIF).
-You may find PCIFs located at the NIH Main Office Location in Building 31 and at Other DPSAC Locations (PCIFs).
+You may find PCIFs located at the NIH Main Office Location in Building 31 and at Other DPS Locations (PCIFs).

-If you completed Crossmatch fingerprints in advance of your Badge Enrollment as part of Prescreening, and DPSAC has made a favorable Prescreening determination in your case, then you will be prompted to complete Badge Enrollment and Badge Issuance (on/after your start date).
+If you completed Crossmatch fingerprints in advance of your Badge Enrollment as part of Prescreening, and DPS has made a favorable Prescreening determination in your case, then you will be prompted to complete Badge Enrollment and Badge Issuance (on/after your start date).
 Once you receive the prompt to complete Badge Enrollment, it can be completed at any time that you are able to travel to an NIH PCIF.
 Most applicants who are in this situation chose to wait to complete both their Badge Enrollment and Badge Issuance appointment on the same day (on/after their listed start date in NED), once they are able to travel to an NIH PCIF, to avoid making two separate appointments.

 What happens next?